 The last surviving brother Simon did what had seemed impossible – he created and ruled a free Jewish state, the first for four and a half centuries.

-Jephtah – dogged by bad luck
+Jephtah – bad luck

 Jephtah started behind the eight-ball.

 He was born to a prostitute in a society where family lineage was important

 when his father died and the inheritance was divided, Jephtah’s legitimate half-brothers drove him off